briat2004/SlideMenuView/README.md

 # SlideMenuView

 a slide view on left useing tableview with animation

+How to use:

 1. init slideMenuView

-2.there are some property in slideMenuView.
+2. there are some property in slideMenuView.
 "widthMultiplier" is the view's width
 "list" is the tableview's data, you can change the struct